formbricks/store/apps/docs/docs/core-concepts/data-model.md

 ### Example: Survey Response

-When a user completes a survey with an NPS score and a comment, Store creates two records:
+When a user completes a survey with an NPS score and a comment, Hub creates two records:

 ```json
 // Record 1: NPS score